Battle of Rio Nuevo

-The Battle of Rio Nuevo took place between 25 and 27 June 1658 (Note: These are the Gregorian dates, as used by the Spanish on Jamaica at the time.
-The British dates were 15–17 June 1658.) on the island of Jamaica between Spanish forces under Cristóbal Arnaldo Isasi and English forces under governor Edward D'Oyley.
-In the battle lasting over two days the invading Spanish were routed.
-It is the largest battle to be fought in Jamaica.
+The Battle of Rio Nuevo occurred between 25 and 27 June 1658 (Note: These are the Gregorian dates, as used by the Spanish on Jamaica at the time.
+The English dates were 15–17 June 1658.) on the English colony of Jamaica during the Anglo-Spanish War of 1654–1660.
+It was fought between an English force of 700 regular troops and militia led by Colonel Edward D'Oyley and an invading Spanish force of 560 soldiers and 50 insurgents under Cristóbal Arnaldo Isasi.
+Lasting over two days, the battle resulted in the Spanish invaders being totally defeated, suffering 450 casualties while the English only suffered 60 men killed or wounded.
+It is the largest battle that was ever fought in Jamaica.

 Background

 In 1655, an English force led by Admiral Sir William Penn and General Robert Venables seized the island, and successfully held it against two Spanish attempts to retake it.
-The former Spanish governor of Jamaica, Don Cristóbal Arnaldo Isasi, attempted to recapture the island with forces from Cuba in mid-1657, but the attack was repulsed at the Battle of Ocho Rios by acting governor Colonel Edward D'Oyley.
+The former Spanish governor of Jamaica, Cristóbal Arnaldo Isasi, attempted to recapture the island with forces from Cuba in mid-1657, but the attack was repulsed at the Battle of Ocho Rios by acting governor Colonel Edward D'Oyley.

 On 20 May 1658, Isasi attempted another invasion with more men recruited from New Spain; the Tercios Mexicano (known as Mexican Regiment).
 Isasi also had at his disposal four troop transports and armed ships.
 In total, the invasion force consisted of 31 captains, 31 ensigns, 28 sergeants and 467 soldiers.
 While this force anchored for two days near the mouth of Rio Nuevo, three English coast guard vessels chanced upon the Spanish but were chased away by gunfire.
 The English scouts reported back to D'Oyley, who mustered all available militia and soldiers who were fit to fight.
 The Spanish in the meantime fortified their camp and were joined by around 50 tattered Spanish guerrillas.